UV and IR quantum-spacetime effects for the Chandrasekhar model: Closing remarks

-Also for what concerns the more academic/conceptual side of the issues here discussed these studies should motivate further investigation, particularly for what concerns the discrimination between scenarios with broken spacetime symmetries and scenarios with deformed spacetime symmetries in the DSR sense.
-As discussed in Section III through refinements of the analysis here reported it should be possible to gain further insight on the type of observables that can be used to discriminate between these two alternative scenarios for the fate of spacetime symmetries at the Planck scale.
+Another aspect of our analysis which should motivate further investigation is the one concerning the possibility of discrimination between scenarios with broken spacetime symmetries and scenarios with deformed spacetime symmetries in the DSR sense.
+As discussed in Section~\ref{sectiontwo} through refinements of the analysis here reported it should be possible to gain further insight on the type of observables that can be used to discriminate between these two alternative scenarios for the fate of spacetime symmetries at the Planck scale.